bizz84/SwiftyStoreKit/README.md

 ### Version 0.2.5

-* The `restorePurchases()` completion closure has been changed to return all restored purchases can be returned in one call.
+* The `restorePurchases()` completion closure has been changed to return all restored purchases in one call.
 [Related issue #18](https://github.com/bizz84/SwiftyStoreKit/issues/18)

 ### Version 0.2.4